 The following is a summary of the Congressional Art Competition rules.
-Please note that these are the new dimension requirements for 2017.
+Please note the dimension requirements for 2021.

 - Artwork must be two dimensional

-- Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep, including the frame.
+- Each artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.

-- No framed piece should weigh more than 15 pounds.
+- No piece should weigh more than 15 pounds.

 - Accepted mediums for the two-dimensional artwork are as follows: